Bright-Path/brightpath.github.io/src/content/page/about-us.md

 hero: /upload/about.jpeg
 title: About Us
 description: >-
-  ### Our Story

-  Bright Path Brewing was founded with a simple mission, create refreshing ​​lagers and low-ABV session beers for everyone to enjoy.
+  Bright Path Brewing was founded with a simple mission: to create refreshing flavorful ​​lagers and low-ABV session beers for everyone to enjoy.
 All in a setting that exudes cozy small-town vibes.

+  Bright Path is our community, the place Alex Franko and Dillon Smith grew up and have a connection to.
+Though Alex and Dillon left home to build their careers and hone their craft, ultimately their paths led them back here to their hometown of Jim Thorpe, Pennsylvania.
+A place they want to put down roots, raise their families, grow their business, and be a part of this community’s bright future.

-  Alex Franko and Dillon Smith began dreaming up their vision for Bright Path Brewery after years in the industry.
-Their time at multiple breweries has driven home the community mindset and that breweries are a huge part of the communities that they operate in.
-Alex and Dillon have a vision for creating fresh, easy-drinking beer, hosting local food trucks and events for the community to connect with.
-After years of planning, the first locally owned and operated small craft brewery in Jim Thorpe, PA is ready to pour you a liter.
+  Alex and Dillon believe breweries are a huge part of the communities they operate in and have a vision for creating fresh, easy-drinking beer while hosting local food trucks and events for the community to connect with.
+After years of planning, our doors are open and we invite you to stop by our to let us pour you a liter.

-  ### Our Roots

-  Alex Franko and Dillon Smith grew up in Jim Thorpe, Pennsylvania and both have strong local pride.
-This drew them back to Jim Thorpe after years in the brewing industry to start Bright Path Brewing.
 tags: page
 ---